Square Footage: 2200

-In developing this project our client desired, a modern, open floor plan home filled with natural light and a durable maintenance-free exterior.
+In developing this project, our client desired a modern, open floor plan home filled with natural light and a durable, maintenance-free exterior.
 From this program, we massed the home into 3 distinctly separate zones contained within 3 simple modern forms; a transitional entry space, the public living spaces and the private bedroom spaces.
-These zones of the home were each to become visible from the exterior through the use of 3 separate durable exterior material claddings of wood, stucco and steel respectively.
+These zones of the modern custom home were each to become visible from the exterior through the use of 3 separate durable exterior material claddings of wood, stucco and steel respectively.

 Garage and Exterior landscaping: